developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ```

 Kratos server is able to read the config file from the specified file, or from
-the environment variable.
+[the environment variables].
 Which is why we are capitalizing all the environments
 in the following ExternalSecret resource.

 ```yaml title="kratos/externalsecret.yml" hl_lines="4"